ypriverol/github-paper/document/manuscript.md

 git init   ## initialise local repository
 ## add individual files such as metadata, reports, source code
 git add README project.md code.R
-git commit -am"initial commit" ## saves the current snapsot
+git commit -am"initial commit" ## saves the current local snapsot
 ```

 From now on, every change to these tracked files, once committed, will
-be recorded as a new revision or _snapshot_ (version).
-Git is
+be recorded as a new revision or _snapshot_.
+Git is remarkably
-remarkably effective in archiving the complete history of a project
+effective in archiving the complete history of a project (all
-(all revisions) by, amongst other things, storing only the differences
+revisions) by, amongst other things, storing only the differences
 among them.

 In addition to local copies of the repository, it is easy to create
 remote repositories on GitHub (called `origin`, with default branch